datacarpentry/sql-socialsci/episodes/03-select.md

 ;
 ```

-Notice that the columns being used in the `WHERE` clause do not need to returned as part of the `SELECT` clause.
+Notice that the columns being used in the `WHERE` clause do not need to be returned as part of the `SELECT` clause.

 You can ensure the precedence of the operators by using brackets.
 Judicious use of brackets can also aid readability